openshift-eng/doozer/Usage.md

   # timeout for `rhpkg push` operation
   rhpkg_push_timeout: 1200
 ```

+See the [containerized doozer doc](Container.md) for more details on its specific config options.

 Note, the options `working_dir`, `data_path`, `group`, and `user` above can be set at the CLI with `doozer --working-dir <path> --data-path <url> --group <group> --user <user>` but we highly recommend setting at least `working_dir` and `data_path` in `settings.yaml` to save typing every time you run.
 Setting `group` in `settings.yaml` only makes sense if you only ever work on that one version, otherwise specify it on the CLI at runtime.